The What, Why, and How of Process Mapping

 Many project managers lack business analysis skills such as eliciting, analyzing, documenting, and validating requirements.
 Even if the project manager has business analysis experience, project managers often lack the capacity to perform business analysis tasks and handle the project management responsibilities.

-For those of you who are interested in becoming a business analyst, check out the growing field of business analysis.
-The International Institute of Business Analysis (IIBA) offers the CBAP (Certified Business Analysis Professional) certification.
-The Project Management Institute (PMI) has also created the new PMI-PBA (Professional in Business Analysis) certification to equip project managers with stronger business analysis skills.
+For those interested in becoming a business analyst, check out the growing field of business analysis.
+The International Institute of Business Analysis (IIBA) offers business analysis certifications.
+The Project Management Institute (PMI) also offers the PMI-PBA (Professional in Business Analysis) certification to equip project managers with stronger business analysis skills.

 You may also like